MarcGonzalezMoratona/AnimalHunt/README.md

 - loot (target) - Takes all the objects that belong to an animal
 - inventory - Shows all the objects that belong to you
 - quit - Closes the game

-In this game, your main goal will be to hunt animals and get furs, skins and feathers to pay a debt that you have with the bank.
-To win, you have to attack the animals (using a weapon is reccomended), kill them, loot them and give the items to the bank.
-If you die during a combat, the game is over.
-There is also a magic fountain where you can swim and recover your hit-points.

 ## Ideas not finished
 - Having a store where you can buy weapons and armours and sell items to get money.